Bun/dash/README.md

 ### Global options

-You can include panel configuration options at the start of the YAML file.
+You can include panel configuration options as a doceumnt at the start of the YAML file.
 The configuration options consists of arbitrary key-value pairs, which you can also use in your own script snippets.